• Best cotton percale sheets

 If you’re committed to organic growing practices, seeking out organic cotton sheets can be worthwhile.
 Keep in mind, though, that organic cotton won’t necessarily make a better sheet.
 We’ve tested some organic cotton sheets, but none of them beat our favorite sets.

 We do, however, recommend several sets that are Oeko-Tex certified, which means they should be free of potentially harmful substances such as heavy metals, formaldehyde, and plasticizers.
-Almost all of the picks from our cotton sheet guide now hold that certification—the L.L.Bean 280-Thread-Count Pima Cotton Percale Sheets, the Cuddledown 400 Thread Count Cotton Sateen Bedding set, and the budget Threshold 400 Thread Count Performance Sheet Set.
+Several picks from our cotton sheet guide hold that certification—including the Cuddledown 400 Thread Count Cotton Sateen Bedding set and the budget Threshold 400 Thread Count Performance Sheet Set.
 These sets might be a better choice for people with extremely sensitive skin.

 Bamboo viscose can feel very soft against the skin, but it’s produced with a solvent that can cause air and water pollution (and cause serious health problems for factory workers).
 Microfiber sheets tend to be pretty affordable, but washing that fabric contributes to polluting lakes and oceans with synthetic threads.